juglab/EmbedSeg/README.md

 ### Contributing

 Contributions are very welcome.
-Tests can be run with [tox], please ensure the coverage at least stays the same before you submit a pull request.
+Tests can be run with [tox].

 ### Issues